EMT to Combat Medic: EMT Career Guide

 Combat Medics save lives while serving their country.
 They are brave individuals who have dangerous and challenging jobs, especially when serving in combat roles.
 Combat Medics provides emergency care and evacuation services on the battlefield while also assisting medical officers with triage and providing medical services.
 They are responsible for emergency care in the field in both combat and humanitarian events.
 They also train other soldiers in providing first-response medical treatment.

 The Combat Medic is one of the most critical jobs in any branch of the Armed Services because there are always injuries, accidents, and illnesses on and off the battlefield.
 When serving on a battlefield, Combat Medics face the same life-threatening dangers that all soldiers face, including bullets, shrapnel, and explosives.
-Yet, many Combat Medics risk their lives to treat and protect fallen soldiers and awarded medals for bravery and service above the call of duty.
+Yet, many Combat Medics risk their lives to treat and protect fallen soldiers and are awarded medals for bravery and service above the call of duty.

 Each branch of the military has some form of a Combat Medic, although they may have different titles and job descriptions.
-For example, in the Army, they are called Combat Medic Specialists, but in the Air Force, they are known as Air Combat Medics or Pararescues.
+For example, in the Army, they are called Combat Medic Specialists, but in the Air Force, they are known as Air Combat Medics or Pararescue.
 The Navy has Hospital Corpsmen who treat both members of both the Navy and Marines.

 Combat Medic: Duties & Responsibilities